metu-kovan/METU-ALET/README.md

 | --- | --- | --- |
 | 0.52 | 0.61 | 0.53 |-->

-## “Safety Usecase?”: A Critical and Practical Usage of the METU-ALET Dataset
+## “Safety Usecase”: A Critical and Practical Usage of the METU-ALET Dataset

 We created a CNN architecture consisting of three 2D convolutional layers and two fully connected layers.
 After each convolutional layer we added a batch normalization layer, and  each layer is also followed by ReLu activation.
 The final layer has five outputs with sigmoid activation.
 The network performs five-class (one for each safety tool) multi-label classification with binary cross-entropy.
 The network is trained on ALET Safety Dataset.